iai-callgrind/iai-callgrind/docs/src/dhat.md

 `Dhat::entry_point`.

-In contrast to callgrind's entry point, the DHAT default entry point *includes* the metrics of the `setup` and/or `teardown` function.
+In contrast to callgrind's entry point, the DHAT default entry point *includes* the metrics of [`setup` and/or `teardown` code](./benchmarks/library_benchmarks/setup_and_teardown.md) or anything specified in the `args` parameter of the `#[bench]` or `#[benches]` attribute.
 This is a limitation of DHAT and what is possible to reliably extract from the output files.
 Callgrind has a command-line flag `--toggle-collect` to toggle collection on and off.
 DHAT doesn't have such an option, and the sanitization of metrics can only be realized afterwards based on the DHAT output files.
 However, this works well enough to stabilize the metrics so they exclude the metrics of Iai-Callgrind allocations (around 2000 - 2500 bytes) in the `main` function needed to setup the benchmark.

 Note that setting an entry point or `Dhat::frames` does not alter the dhat output files in any way.